LudoCruchot/TypeScript-lab/README.md

 # TypeScript-lab
-## This is my TypeScript laboratory where I train to develop using TypeScript
+### This is my TypeScript laboratory where I exercise to develop in TypeScript